 Instead, Sharia compliant accounts pay an 'Expected Profit Rate' as an alternative to interest, which is the level of profit paid by the provider to the saver.

-Sharia compliant accounts have been part of the savings landscape for some time now, though it’s only in the last few years that their popularity appears to have grown amongst savers.
+Sharia compliant accounts have been part of the savings landscape for some time now, although it’s only in the last few years that their popularity appears to have grown amongst savers.

 Whilst Fixed Term Deposits are the most common type of Sharia Compliant Account, there are also Easy Access Accounts, Notice Accounts and both Variable Rate and Fixed Term Cash ISAs available.

-These accounts work broadly in the same way as the standard equivalents, though of course each pays an expected profit rate rather than interest.
+These accounts work broadly in the same way as the standard equivalents, although of course each pays an expected profit rate rather than interest.